bbatsov/blog/_posts/2011-05-12-jvm-langs-clojure.markdown

 I'm very excited that we finally have a Lisp dialect that is modern, simple, powerful, elegant and most of all - capable of getting the job done.
-I really hope that Clojure will be instrument of Lisp return on the center stage of programming, where it deserves to be.
+I really hope that Clojure will be instrument of Lisp return on the centre stage of programming, where it deserves to be.

+As usual the article is very shallow overview and doesn't even mention some important features of the language.
+Be sure to check out some of the resources mentioned.

 _P.S.
 This is the last of the articles that I'd originally intended to write.
 I'm considering the possibility to write a couple of more